DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/FAQ.md

 Error: The web service call failed for %.
 The remote server returned an error: (400) Bad Request. <br>

 Method to fix:
-1. Check Validation on 'Insights for user access and security parameters' for the Azure Application Insights instance.
+1. Confirm configuration for the Azure Application Insights instance is correct and validate in 'Insights for user access and security parameters' .
 2. Check for users with special characters in their id